JeremyGeros/Conjugate/README.markdown

 [![Build Status](https://travis-ci.org/JeremyGeros/Conjugate.png?branch=master)](https://travis-ci.org/JeremyGeros/Conjugate)

 Conjugates verbs into their proper form given a pronoun.
 Can conjugate irregular verbs that are in this list https://gist.github.com/1841995
-Currently only has support for Spanish.
+Currently only has support for Spanish and French.

 ```
 Conjugate::Spanish.conjugate(:pronoun => :yo, :verb => 'tener')